What is Enduro?

 What can I win?

-Enduro Cup will award $20,000 cash to the Pro/Open class throughout the series.
-Veteran and Amateur racers will also be awarded with in-kind product from our amazing sponsors.
+Enduro Cup will award $25,000 cash to the Pro/Open class throughout the series ($5,000 per stop, divided evenly between men and women).
+Other race categories will be awarded with in-kind product from our sponsors.
 Learn more about prizing, HERE.

 What happens at the athlete meeting?